-Aruba is the most visited island in the Caribbean and is one of the most revisited vacation destinations in the world.
+Aruba is the most revisited vacation destination in the Caribbean and is one of the most revisited vacation destinations in the world.
 So, why do people keep coming back to Aruba?
 It is not just for the beautiful seas and temperate weather.
 Visitors keep coming back for the rich culture and hospitable character of the Aruban people.
 As a whole, the people of Aruba have a high quality of and satisfaction with life.
 This appreciation of life radiates out and affects the visitors who come to the island.
 Take it from the locals, and follow Aruba’s guide to happiness.

 Aruba is home to over 90 different nationalities of people who have found a way to live together in harmony and without any major conflicts.
 Each nationality has added an element of its own culture to Aruba.
 However, rather than having segregated pockets of different cultures spread across the island, all of the different world influences have melted together to create a distinctly Aruban culture and identity.
 The Aruban people are open to there being differences between people and believe that there is a benefit to a diversity of language as well.
 Most of the citizens of Aruba speak at least four languages including Dutch and the native tongue of Papiamento, the two official languages, as well as English and Spanish.
 Being more open to diversity and new things allows one to live a more peaceful and harmonious life.